Beaufort County teachers getting ready for a ‘new’ way of teaching

 Even though this year may be different, everyone is still excited to begin the school year.

-“So there’s a normal first day and a 2020 first day,” explains Dr. Kathy Corley, Red Cedar Elementary Principal.
+“So there’s a normal first day and a 2020 first day,” explains Red Cedar Elementary Principal Dr. Kathy Corley.

 The first day at Red Cedar Elementary involves a lot of empty hallways and online preparations for teachers.

-Last year teachers were caught off guard by the quick turn to online learning.
+Last year, teachers were caught off guard by the quick turn to online learning.
+But administrators say the system in place for the fall is better for everyone.

-“The student is not expected to be staring at the screen. the student is now working on his work. se says you are going to come back to me in 20 minutes and share the paragraph you just wrote.”
+“The student is not expected to be staring at the screen,” she added.
+“The student is now working on his work.
+[The teacher] says, ‘you are going to come back to me in 20 minutes and share the paragraph you just wrote.'”

-There will be growing pains for everyone involved, but these educators are committed to making it the best system for students stuck at home.
+School officials expect there to be growing pains for everyone involved, but educators say they’re trying to making it the best system for students stuck at home.

-“We can see what’s going on on their screen,” smiles Corley.
-“We have a way. we didn’t have a way in the Spring. so don’t be doing anything you shouldn’t be doing.”
+“We can see what’s going on on their screen,” Corley smiled.
+“We have a way.
+We didn’t have a way in the spring, so don’t be doing anything you shouldn’t be doing.”

-The goal for everyone here is to make this as normal as possible for students even as they sit home learning to begin the semester.
+The goal for everyone at Red Cedar Elementary is to make this as normal as possible for students, even as they sit home learning to begin the semester.
 To that end, teachers and staff have already learned the annual school song.

 That will give them a little motivation and fun.